zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/White-Paper.rst

 Messages and Transactions
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The term "transaction" is used in Ethereum to refer to the signed data
+The term "transaction" is used in Expanse to refer to the signed data
 package that stores a message to be sent from an externally owned
 account.
 Transactions contain: